Ethereum technical analysis: ETH/USD critical demand zone holds the price for now

-Ethereum price is trading in the red, down marginally 0.20% in the second half of the session.
+- Ethereum price is trading in the green, up with gains of 4.80% in the second half of the session.

+- ETH/USD bulls are trying to escape a bearish pennant structure via the daily.

+- The price had been consolidating over the last six sessions following the steep fall between 20-24 September.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.